Muharram, Hijrah and fight against tyranny

 “Then We inspired to Moses, “Strike with your staff the sea,” and it parted, and each portion was like a great towering mountain.
 And We advanced thereto the pursuers.
 And We saved Moses and those with him, all together.
 Then We drowned the others.
 Indeed in that is a sign, but most of them were not to be believers.
 And indeed, your Lord – He is the Exalted in Might, the Merciful.”
 (Surah Ash Shu’arah, 63-68)

-The Prophet (peace be upon him) came to Madinah and saw the Jews fasting on the day of ‘Ashura’.
-He said, ‘What is this?’
-They said, ‘This is a righteous day, it is the day when Allah saved the Children of Israel from their enemies, so Musa fasted on this day.’
-He said, ‘We have more right to Musa than you,’ so he fasted on that day and commanded [the Muslims] to fast on that day.”
-(Sahih Al Bukhari)
+When the Prophet came to Madinah, he found the Jews fasting on the day of Ashura.
+He asked, ‘What is this?’
+They said, ‘This is a righteous day.
+It is the day when Allah saved the Children of Israel from their enemies, so Musa fasted on this day.’
+He said, ‘We have more right to Musa than you,’ so he fasted on that day and commanded [the Muslims] to fast on that day.
+(Bukhari)

 Fast the day of Ashura.
 Don’t follow the Jews; fast one day before it or one day after it.
 (Ahmad, and Ibn Khuzaymah)